matoilic/generator-angular-lazy/readme.md

 > $: gulp jshint

 Runs a code quality analysis for all JavaScript code using [JSHint](http://jshint.com).

+## Troubleshooting

+### Missing dependencies

+A lot of packages don't declare their dependencies properly.
+For example, UI Router doesn't declare a dependency to Angular in it's package.json.
+Same with Bootstrap, which doesn't have a dependency to jQuery.
+This leads to errors when loading such libraries as their dependencies don't get loaded.
+If you encounter such issues search for special distribution build of the package on it's GitHub page, e.g. [github.com/angular/bower-angular-animate](https://github.com/angular/bower-angular-animate) for angular-animate.
+In that case try installing the package from there.

+Another possibility is to amend the missing information in `config/system.js` as already done by JSPM when it finds dependency declarations in package.json or in the JSPM registry itself.

+### Incompatible Angular modules

+[ocLazyLoad's FAQ](https://oclazyload.readme.io/docs/faq) mentions some Angular modules which cannot be lazy loaded.
+If we want to use one of those, e.g. `angular-animate`, we need to import them in the application component and make them a dependency of it.
+And then do the same in the component where they are effectively required.

 ## TODO
 - [ ] Add ESLint